emlyn-h/cyclejs-kefir/README.md

 # cyclejs-kefir

-A Kefir adapter for CycleJS
+A Kefir.js adapter and run function for CycleJS

+## Install

+`npm i cyclejs-kefir --save`